HubSpot/Singularity/Docs/about/how-it-works.md

 The S3 downloader downloads and extract artifacts from S3 outside of the context of an executor - this is useful to avoid using the memory (page cache) of the executor process and also downloads from S3 without pre-generating expiring URIs (a bad idea inside Mesos.)

 #### Singularity Executor Cleanup
-While the Mesos slave has the ability to garbage collect tasks, the cleanup process maintains consistent state with other Singularity services (like the uploader and log watcher).
-This is a utility that is meant to run in each slave on CRON (e.g once per hour) and will clean the sandbox of finished or failed tasks that the Singualrity executor failed to clean.
+While the Mesos agent has the ability to garbage collect tasks, the cleanup process maintains consistent state with other Singularity services (like the uploader and log watcher).
+This is a utility that is meant to run in each agent on CRON (e.g once per hour) and will clean the sandbox of finished or failed tasks that the Singualrity executor failed to clean.

 #### Log Watcher
 The log watcher is an experimental service that provides log tailing and streaming / forwarding of executor task log lines to third party services like *fluentd* or *logstash* to support real-time log viewing and searching.